-Varicose veins are ropy appearing blue vessels under the skin, usually 1½ inch or larger in diameter.
-They are most often branches from the saphenous trunk veins, and have enlarged due to the excess pressure in the saphenous system.
+Varicose veins are ropy appearing blue vessels under the skin, usually 1½ inches or larger in diameter.
+They are most often branches from the saphenous trunk veins and have enlarged due to the excess pressure in the saphenous system.
 Varicose veins are unsightly and often painful.
-A clotted varicose vein causes the classic phlebitis, hot and red and painful skin at the site of the clot.
-Beside the visible symptoms, physical symptoms are tiredness, restless legs at night, heaviness in the leg, pain, aching, itching, throbbing & swelling, burning or a cramping sensation.
+A clotted varicose vein causes classic phlebitis, hot and red, and painful skin at the site of the clot.
+Besides the visible symptoms, physical symptoms are tiredness, restless legs at night, heaviness in the leg, pain, aching, itching, throbbing & swelling, burning, or a cramping sensation.

 After a comprehensive evaluation that includes an ultra-sound examination of the veins, your vein specialist will determine the optimal treatment for each patient’s needs.
 Occasionally an x-ray will be needed before advice about treatment can be given.